 Travel to Rochester for a scenic escape filled with diverse activities for visitors of all ages and interests.
-Home to University of Rochester as well as two of New York State’s notable museums—the Strong National Museum of Play (an ideal indoor winter activity for kids!) and the George Eastman Museum--Rochester is the ideal wintery weekend getaway.
+Home to the University of Rochester as well as two of New York State’s most notable museums—the Strong National Museum of Play (an ideal indoor activity for kids!) and the George Eastman Museum—Rochester is the ideal weekend getaway, no matter the season.

-Get yourself settled and then head to Dinosaur Bar-B-Que, which has won honors in Men’s Health and Eating Well magazines and was named the country's #1 BBQ on Good Morning America.
+Get yourself settled and then head to Dinosaur Bar-B-Que, which has been named the country's #1 BBQ on Good Morning America.
 The Rochester outpost is located in the former Lehigh Valley Railroad Station overlooking the picturesque Genesee River so you can take in the sights as you chow down.

 The Strong National Museum of Play

 Whether you’re traveling with kids, or are just a kid at heart, The Strong National Museum of Play is a play-lover’s paradise.
 It houses the world’s largest and most comprehensive collection of historical materials related to play including the new, cutting-edge Toy Halls of Fame.
 Go hands-on with beloved favorites, from dolls and board games, to electronic and video games, with lots of interactivity—and even rides on a carousel and train!
-You can also play antique pinball and video games in their classics arcade (including the very limited Fix It Felix game, as featured in “Wreck It Ralph,” built by Disney as a promotion for the movie).
-A typical visit is around 2-5 hours, but you just may want to make a day of it, especially if there are special activities or themed programs being offered while you’re there.
+You can also play antique pinball and video games in their classics arcade.
+A typical visit is around 2 to 5 hours, but you just may want to make a day of it, especially if there are special activities or themed programs being offered while you’re there.

 Stop in for a hotdog at DogTown (a lunch hotspot according to Movoto), where the dogs are served on freshly baked French rolls rather than buns and are smothered with the toppings of your choice.
 Or indulge in homemade soups, home fries, burgers and more.
 The price points may be super cheap, but the quality of these dogs is anything but!